Smaller Danish circuses

 In 1980 Benny Schumann and his wife Marianne started to perform in Denmark with an artist and clown show.
 1984 saw the premiere of Benny's one-man show "The Clown", in which he performs as juggler, ventriloquist, tightrope walker, magician and clown with music and gags written by himself.
 In 2000 Benny included a pony-show and a goat in the performance.
 This versions of his show were presented under the name Circus Benny Schumann.

-In addition to perform with his one-man show Benny Schumann in 1996 became artistic director of The International Clown Festival, which has since become a tradition, held every year at Dyrehavsbakken (Denmark's oldest amusement park, north of Copenhagen).
+In addition to perform with his one-man show Benny Schumann was from 1996 to 2006 artistic director of The International Clown Festival, which in those years was held every year in August at Dyrehavsbakken (Denmark's oldest amusement park, north of Copenhagen).
+From 2008 to 2012, Bakken instead offered international clowns, presented by Benny Schumann.
+Since then the have neither been artist nor clowns at Bakken.

 Link to homepage: www.schumann.dk (languages: Danish and English)